-The properties that the Company has an option to earn interests in are in the exploration stages only, are without known bodies of commercial mineralization and have no ongoing mining operations.
+The properties that the Company has an option to earn interests in are in the exploration and permitting stages only, are without known bodies of commercial mineralization and have no ongoing mining operations.
 Mineral exploration involves a high degree of risk and few properties, that are explored, are ultimately developed into producing mines.

-Exploration of the Company's mineral properties may not result in any discoveries of commercial bodies of mineralization.
+Exploration of the Company's mineral properties may not result in any discoveries of commercial bodies of mineralization that could be developed into operations with positive cash flows.
 If the Company's efforts do not result in any discovery of commercial mineralization, the Company will be forced to look for other exploration projects or cease operations.